This information is not intended to provide veterinary advice – see your veterinarian for information and treatment plans for your pet.

 If you want the dog outside because he is chewing on household items or is having accidents, some behavior training can help with this.
 If the dog has fleas or other parasites, baths and/or medication could solve the problem.

-It is best not to keep dogs chained or even tethered, if possible.
+It is best not to keep dogs tethered, if possible.
 If you need to tether your dog, select a tether that is an appropriate size and weight for your dog and leave them out for short periods of time, ideally while you are supervising.
 Make sure there is nothing nearby that the tether can get caught on (like a tree, pole, furniture, etc.) as your dog could get wrapped up in the tether near these items and choke.
 Also make sure your dog cannot knock over the water bowl as pets must always have access to clean, fresh water.

 Some tie out cables are made of plastic coated steel cables, which manufacturers claim to be chew proof.
 If you are trying a new tether, monitor your pet closely to make sure they are safe and not chewing on the cable.